Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 Eyre Hall is Open Only Once a Year

-Don’t forget to mark your calendar for the last week of April.
+Don’t forget to mark your calendar for late April or early May.
 Visit the Historic Garden Week of Virginia‘s website beginning in December to see the exact dates and tours available.
 You can usually buy tickets for the House and Garden Tours soon after that each year.
-The 2024 date to see Eyre Hall and other gorgeous homes and gardens on the Eastern Shore Tour is Saturday, April 27, 2024.
+The next date to see Eyre Hall and other gorgeous homes and gardens on the Eastern Shore Tour is Saturday, May 3rd, 2025.

 Eyre Hall Eastern Shore of Virginia Garden